XuanwuAI/CodeRetrX/README.md

 Use `filename` for structural queries, `symbol` for API search, `line` for specific code related analysis, `auto` for general purpose, and `precise` for ground truth.

+## 🧪 Experiments

+We conducted comprehensive experiments on the *Ollama* repository to validate the effectiveness of our code retrieval strategies.
+The analysis demonstrates how **`coderetrx`** performs across various bug types and complexity levels.

+For detailed results, see: [Ollama Analysis by Bug Type](bench/Ollama_Analysis_by_Bug_Type.md)

 ## 📚 Extras

 - `stats`: for codebase statistics